 - Blood glucose testing on Diabetic patients pre/post exercise

 A three to five minute warm-up session will precede the conditioning phase of the exercise session.
 The main portion of the exercise session will consist of intermittent exercise which consists of rotating through three to six exercise stations.
 Treadmills, exercise bikes, recumbent steppers, armergometers and weights are used at the center.
 The duration and intensity of the exercise is individually prescribed for each client.
 Cool down will take place after the last exercise modality.
-Individuals will attend three exercise sessions per week for approximately four to eight weeks.
+Individuals will attend three exercise sessions per week for approximately six to twelve weeks.
 Home exercise will be prescribed when appropriate to compliment the exercise done at the center.

 An individual education plan will be developed for each patient based upon level of interest, diagnosis, risk factors, lifestyle changes needed and patient's readiness to learn.
 Patients will attend 20 minute pre-determined educational lectures prior to the exercise session.
 Additional counseling with the case manager, use of library materials, bulletin board information and flyers will be provided for a comprehensive educational experience.